Mental health programs and benefits

 Coverage may depend on your health plan benefits, so sign in to your health plan account or call the number on your member ID card first to learn what benefits may be available to you.

 Emotional support by phone or mobile app

-Sometimes it may be hard to balance work, family or your personal life.
-Talking to someone may help you feel better.
-Some emotional support programs may be included with certain health plans.
+Some emotional support programs, apps and phone services may be included with certain health plans.
 Sign in to your health plan account to learn if the following benefits may be available with your health plan.

-- An on-demand emotional support mobile app called Sanvello® may be available to help you cope with stress, anxiety and depression.
-The app offers many ways to engage and get support, including daily mood tracking, a variety of coping tools, guided journeys to help build long-term life skills, weekly check-ins to track personalized progress and peer community support.
+An on-demand emotional support mobile app called Sanvello® is available to anyone to help you cope with stress, anxiety and depression.
+With some UnitedHealthcare health plans, members may have Sanvello premium access to all self-care content, including all Guided Journeys, tools and meditations.
+The app offers many ways to engage and get support, including:

 Mental health support and resources

 If you believe you need help right away — for yourself or a loved one — call 911 or use the emergency numbers below.